 All contracts, in particular commercial transactions, carry a risk of liability.
 Legal liability can arise from:

-misrepresentation - a party makes a false statement of fact that leads to the conclusion of a contract, eg as regards quality of goods
+misrepresentation - a party makes a false statement of fact that leads to the conclusion of a contract (eg as to the quality of goods)

-- infringement of IP rights - a party infringes upon another party's intellectual property rights (ie copyright, trademark, patent or design right)
+infringement of IP rights - a party infringes upon another party's intellectual property rights (eg copyright, trade mark, patent or design right)

 A limitation of liability clause serves to limit the amount and types of compensation one party can recover from the other party.
-It caps the liability incurred by one party, and reduces the risk of claim by the other party.
+It caps the liability incurred by one party and reduces the risk of a claim by the other party.

 For example, a website user suffers loss because they relied on information provided on that website.
-A limitation of liability clause in the website's terms and conditions could limits the liability of the website owner ie the user can only recoup up to a certain amount.
+A limitation of liability clause in the Website's terms and conditions could limit the liability of the website owner (ie the user can only recoup up to a certain amount).